Coverage while you’re on the move

 - Call us once you confirm the sale of the home so we can let you know what coverage you need.
 This would also be a great time to check your insurance needs on the new home.

 - If you decide to use professional movers, make sure they have insurance, as a Co-operators Home policy does not cover marring, scratching, abrasions or chipping.
-You can also research them first at Industry Canada’s website.

 - If you are leaving a rental unit, take photos of each room so you have proof of the condition you left them in.

 - Lighten your load.
 Have a garage sale or donate items such as appliances and furniture to your local Habitat for Humanity ReStore.